 By Jim Boyce | Three labels fromÂ Treaty Port, the Shandong winery that doubles as a Scottish castle, are now listed in the UK.
-The Real Wine CompanyÂ is selling ‘The Philosopher’ Syrah 2016 (£13), ‘The Debutate’ Rose (Â£12.50) and ‘The Lady of Fashion’ Chardonnay-Viognier (Â£12.50).
+The Real Wine CompanyÂ is selling ‘The Philosopher’Â Syrah 2016 (Â£13), ‘The Debutate’ Rose (Â£12.50) and ‘The Lady of Fashion’ Chardonnay-Viognier (Â£12.50).

 “[The Philosopher]”Â is named in honour of the Taoist philosopher Qiu Chuji, whose temple is in our vineyard,” states Treaty Port.
 That one is only available to club members and the export market.

 Treaty Port was established by Chris Ruffle, who planted his first vines in Shandong in 2005.
 More than a dozen grape varieties, includingÂ Cabernet Sauvignon, Grenache, Muscat, Petite Verdot and Sangivoese, are spread over 21 hectares.

-[Good content takes resources.
-If you find Grape Wall useful, please help cover its costs with a contribution via PayPal or WeChat.
-You can also find Grape Wall on Facebook.
+Good content takes resources.
+If you find Grape Wall useful, help cover its costs via PayPal, WeChat or credit / debit card.
+Also check out Grape Wall on Facebook.
 Twitter and Instagram.
-Sign up for the China wine newsletter below.
-And check out sibling sites World Marselan Day, World Baijiu Day and Beijing Boyce.
+And sibling sites World Marselan Day, World Baijiu Day and Beijing Boyce.

 You must be logged in to post a comment.